Sidhuharp97/stat-programs-website/content/post/data-cleaning-R/index.md

 **3. The `left_join()`:**

-   - matches all rows for observations found in the tibble listed on the left:
+This function matches all rows for observations found in the tibble listed on the left:

 ```r
 cotton_barley_left <- left_join(cotton_nass_new, barley_nass_new, by = "ID")